 This combination gets rather interesting.
-The settings of Delay Level and Feedback of Channel A and Channel B will interact strongly, and it is all too easy to encounter runaway feedback.
-For easy control from the front panel, adjust Delay Feed of Channel B for the desired total feedback.
+The settings of separate audio sources.
+In this figure, the final patch of the cross-Delay Level and Feedback of Channel A and Channel B feed is ghosted to show that it may be a path of runaway feedback will interact strongly, and it is all too easy to encounter runaway feedback.
+For easy control from the front panel, Feed and Feedback controls, this patch provides a very nice adjust Delay Feed of Channel B for the desired total feedback.
 Alternatively, you can patch an external attenuator between Send B and Return A.